 As a trainer or coach, you should observe the children and staff in your program for signs of stress.
 The first steps in strengthening families are to recognize when there is a problem and to help access resources.
 Look for these signs of stress in children:

 When you see signs of stress in yourself or others, take action.
-Read this article from the American Psychological Association and think about how you can help other adults follow these tips in your workplace:
+Read the article "Manage Stress: Strengthen Your Support Network" from the American Psychological Association and think about how you can help other adults follow these tips in your workplace:

 Providing Resources in Your Program